 Me and My Pond

 In this unit, students identify and describe the natural components of a pond environment, including water, plants, and animals.
 Students recognize patterns, such as life cycles and seasons that occur and reoccur in nature and they explain how natural systems influence one another.
 During the unit, students measure, collect and track pond life, weather, and water data over time.
 They also identify the living things in our local pond system and how weather affects the pond components.
-The unit culminates with an environmental service-learning project based on the natural and social systems interactions they discovered during the unit and student’s voice.
+The unit culminates with an environmental service-learning project based on the interactions of the natural and social system they discovered during the unit and student’s voice.
 Students make a presentation describing actions that can adversely and positively impact wetland habitats as a way to promote a healthy and thriving pond system.

 The focus of this investigation is to explore the weather in our local community– what weather is, how it is created and how it affects our daily lives.
 Students become familiar with elements of a weather report and how forecasting is helpful in making plans.
-Students create and use various types of weather monitoring and measuring tools, discuss why forecasts can be inaccurate, and determine what meteorologists do to make the more accurate predictions.
+Students create and use various types of weather monitoring and measuring tools, discuss why forecasts can be inaccurate, and determine what meteorologists do to make accurate predictions.
 Students are introduced to severe forms of weather, including floods, blizzards, tornadoes, hurricanes, and droughts.
 Students will identify the ways in which the weather impacts local natural systems including the pond, meadow, forests.
 Students will identify how weather impacts our local social systems such as transportation, school, stores, restaurants, parks.
 Students explore how the weather is a global occurrence and how conditions in one place can affect conditions in other parts of the world.
-The unit culminates with an environmental service-learning project based on the natural and social systems interactions they discovered during the unit and student’s voice.
+The unit culminates with an environmental service-learning project based on the interactions of the natural and social system they discovered during the unit and student’s voice.

 Adventures in Agriculture